 He died last week.

 I don’t think I’ll leave the world as he did because I’m lucky enough to have people, to have a successful moderation and risk-reduction strategy for my drug use that keeps it from teetering into misuse and abuse.
 I have had people when I needed them.
 I have been saved when I needed to be saved.
 He was simply not so lucky.
-And that breaks my heart in such profound ways that I can hardly express it.
+And that breaks my heart in such a way that I can hardly express it.
+I am no more worthy or deserving of anyone’s help than he was.
 His death makes me furious at the culture and world we are forced to live in, a world that we have helped immensely and that so often abandons us.
 I don’t want to take space away from trans folks or Black folks or anyone who has shared with us the experience of being erased, and I agree that reckonings must happen for the long histories of racism, transphobia and abuse that minority communities have suffered.

-But don’t forget about gay men, the ones who go to circuit parties and love brunch and seem to always be sassing and fucking and partying somewhere, the ones who, when you aren’t looking, break apart when they think about the family members that won’t speak to them anymore.
+But don’t forget about gay men, the ones who go to circuit parties and love brunch and seem to always be sassing and fucking and partying somewhere — the seemingly vapid, catty, Instagram-famous ones who, when you aren’t looking, break apart when they think about the family members that won’t speak to them.
 We are all lost children.

 It is a great crime that nearly every gay man knows someone like this or has lost someone like this.
 We learn, from a young age, what the lost ones look like, how it feels to lose friends this way.
-We understand that no one can be saved, only loved, and that love is so often not enough, not nearly enough to undo the damage the world has done to us, but it is all we can do.
+We understand that no one can be saved, only loved, and that love is so often not enough to undo the damage the world has done to us.
+But loving is all we can do.

 You can’t save anyone.
 You can only love them.